Designing Great Team Goals: Benefits, Key Steps, and Examples

 Credit: Ketut Subiyanto/Pexels

-Follow these steps to craft highly effective goals that motivate and inspire employees.
-Strive for several clear, actionable priorities that your team can zero in on.
+Looking for a clear, step-by-step process for team goal-setting?
+Follow these six steps to craft highly effective goals that motivate and inspire employees.
+Remember, the key is to focus on a few clear, actionable priorities that your team can zero in on.

-1. Convene your team to generate ideas for goals.
+Convene your team to generate ideas for goals.
 Schedule the meeting for a time when people tend to be energized.
+You might want to try some goal-setting activities to jump-start the process.

-6. Establish cascading goals, which means calibrating goals at the organizational, team, and individual levels.
+Based on the overarching goals and KPIs you have defined, establish cascading goals so that everyone can work in the same direction at the organizational, team, and individual levels.
+Remember, goal alignment is key to keeping everyone on the same page and working in the same direction.
 After you’ve set team goals, individuals can set personal goals supporting them.
 Talk in group sessions as well as one-on-one about individual goals.
 This will boost motivation and accountability for personally contributing to team-level goals.

 Here are a few examples of strong team goals, in different areas of focus.